ReCodEx/web-app/README.md

 ## Configuration

 Compiled bundle properties can be modified by runtime configuration file.
+The file is located in `etc/env.json` file.
+New values of these properties are applied after restart of the app.
+Note, that all these values are directly accesible to JavaScript code in browsers, so it is not a good place to store any kind of secrets.

 Sample content of this file is following:

 ```
 {